mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Zhuang, Chengxu, Alex Lin Zhai, and Daniel Yamins.
 "Local aggregation for unsupervised learning of visual embeddings."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 6002-6012.
 2019.

 1. Purushwalkam, Senthil, and Abhinav Gupta.
 "Demystifying contrastive self-supervised learning: Invariances, augmentations and dataset biases." arXiv preprint arXiv:2007.13916 (2020).
+  - object detection and classification
+  - quantitative experiment to Demystify CL gains! (reason behind success)
+    - Observation1: MOCO and PIRL (occlusion invariant)
+      - but Fails to capture viewpoint
+    - gain from object-centric dataset - imagenet!
+    - Propose methods to leverage learn from unstructured video (viewpoint invariant)
+  - Utility of systems: How much invarinces the system encodes
+  - most contrastive setup - occlusion invariant! what about viewpoint invariant?
+  - Related works
+    - Pretext tasks
+    - Video SSL
+    - Understanding SSRL
+      - Mutual information
+    - This work - Why CL is useful
+      - study two aspects: (invariances encoding & role of dataset)
+  - Demystifying Contrastive SSL
+    - what is good Representation?
+Utilitarian analysis: how good the downstream task is?
+      - What about the insights? and qualitative analysis?
+    - Measuring Invariances
+      - What invariance do we need? - invariant to all transformation!!
+        - Viewpoint change, deformation, illumination, occlusion, category instance

 1. Ermolov, Aleksandr, Aliaksandr Siarohin, Enver Sangineto, and Nicu Sebe.
 "Whitening for self-supervised representation learning." arXiv preprint arXiv:2007.06346 (2020).